Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 continue my exploration.
 Recently, however, one last piece of the puzzle has made itself known to me.

-## Is there really a substance to The Body at all?
-On Ontological Authority
+## Must there be a substance to the body?

 If you have already noticed this, you get bonus points for this round, but for the rest of you, the theory I've laid out thus far has a critical error: while